About the Northern Territory Archives Centre

 The inwards correspondence of the Government Resident from 1870 until 1912 and pastoral lease records dating from this era provide valuable historical insight into this period in Territory history.

-There are many records documenting the impact of World War II on the Top End, including the evacuation of civilians from all areas.
-The Post Office diary with its entry of February 19th 1942 illustrates the events of that pivotal day.
+There are many records documenting the impact of the Second World War on the Top End, including the evacuation of civilians from all areas.
+The Post Office diary with its entry of 19 February 1942 illustrates the events of that pivotal day.
 The collections include many images donated by former Service personnel who served in the Territory during this era.

 The remarkable Oral History collection, compiled over 30 years, includes recorded memories reaching back over 100 years of Territory history.
 The collections also includes more recent records of the development of Uluru-Kata Tjuta and Kakadu national parks.
 The devastation of Darwin by Cyclone Tracy and the subsequent reconstruction of the city is also well documented.